itod/panthro/README.md

 ###Panthro - XPath 1.0 written in Cocoa, for use in Cocoa

-Panthro is an implementation of XPath 1.0 in Objective-C/Cocoa with decent unit test coverage.
+Panthro is an implementation of XPath 1.0 in Objective-C/Cocoa with decent unit test coverage intended for use on Apple's iOS and OS X platforms.

 Panthro is a mostly a port of [Saxon](http://saxonica.com) 6.5 (Java) by Michael Kay.